 Gemma and Phoebe live in the UK

-	I have developed very effective equine cranial sacral energy handholds!
+I have developed very effective equine cranial sacral therapy energy handholds!

 April says, “I have also found something that helped my horses, it’s called Natural Cellular Defence (NCD2).
 It is one of the few detoxes that has been proven to pass the blood brain barrier.”
 NCD2 can be ordered at www.myncd.com/590420 click on your country.
 Ships in the United States, Canada and the Netherlands.

-	The energies applied, and also activated within the horse itself at ECS, work to heal, release stresses, and stored trauma; also to release restrictions in the Musculoskeletal system, and in the Fascia, a tissue that weaves the whole body together like a spiders web.
+The energies applied, and also activated internally at CranioSacral therapy for horses, work to heal, release stresses, and stored trauma; also to release restrictions in the Musculoskeletal system, and in the Fascia, a tissue that weaves the whole body together like a spiders web.
 There is no physical manipulation to the bones and tissue.
 Positive physical reactions are frequently exhibited in a variety of forms by a horse and sometimes by their owners also!
 This can happen both during and after a session.

 This info shared from Jean Whitebread ECS specialist in the UK:

 Equine CranioSacral Therapy (ECS)

 A powerful, though gentle, mainly hands-on, healing practice, CranioSacral therapy for horses can be highly effective in the treatment of many injuries and conditions in horses and ponies; including behavioral and psychological problems.